 What should I provide before running a report?

 Bring the ad account, date window, campaign scope, market, currency, primary conversion metric, and any protected terms or target CPA rules.
-If you want planning help, add seed keywords, a landing page, or the offer you want to build around.
+If you want planning help, add the landing page, offer, or campaign theme you want to build around.

 Can this help with content as well as paid search?

 Yes.
-Juno can turn strong paid-search themes and keyword demand into article briefs or draft packs, especially when campaigns show real commercial intent but the site needs a clearer editorial path.
+Juno can turn strong paid-search themes and observed search-term evidence into article briefs or draft packs, especially when campaigns show real commercial intent but the site needs a clearer editorial path.

 How fresh is the analysis?